joanrieu/literate-outliner/README.md

 ### Changing the title of an item

 The main feature of an outliner is the ability to edit any item's title.
+The title is restricted to one line of text.

 ```ts
 Reducer.define(